2beFound/json-resolver/README.md

 - automatically decodes objects back to their previous classes.
 - automatically decodes related objects back to their previous classes if they implement the \JsonSerializeable interface.
 - automatically decodes arrays / traversable related objects if their values implement the \JsonSerializeable interface.
+- has a fallback method for objects that have not been previously encoded with the JsonResolver

 example usage
 -----------